What's the secret to a delicious potato salad without mayonnaise? The DRESSING!

 I've lightened up the classic potato salad recipe by using a simple vinaigrette made with olive oil, sherry vinegar, Dijon and fresh herbs.
 The results is a lovely tangy flavorful side dish without all of the calories, fat and heaviness of those traditional versions.

 I have never been a huge fan of potato salad.
-It was always the mayonaisse that turned me off.
+It was always the mayonaisse that turned me off which is why this recipe and my sour cream potato salad are my favorites.

 If you aren't a huge fan of mayonaisse, you must try my mayo free spinach dip!